dhruvsaraiya/TranslateAssist/README.md

 5. Passes text to translation engine

 ### Translation Process
-1. Detect input language (English, Gujarati, or Roman Gujarati)
+1. Detect input language (English or Gujarati)
 2. For English: Translate to Gujarati using ML Kit
-3. For Roman Gujarati: Transliterate to Gujarati script
-4. For Gujarati: Display as-is
+3. For Gujarati: Display as-is
-5. Show result in popup with copy option
+4. Show result in popup with copy option

 ## Privacy & Security